kaispishock/distance/README.md

 # contents:
 ## Geometry
 #### distance.c
-a simple cli tool for calculateing the distance between two points. written in C.
 `distance [-h] [x1] [x2] [y1] [y2]`

+a simple cli tool for calculateing the distance between two points using the distance formula.
 ### triangles
 #### sides2ifExists
-a simple tool that takes the sides of a triangle and determines if it exists.
-`sides2ifExists [-h] [mesurement of side 1] [mesurement of side 2] [mesurement of side 3]` dont't worry about the sides being in the correct order; the program automaticaly sorts them in acending order before gatting the sum of the two least angles and compareing it. uses the triangle inequality theorem.
+`sides2ifExists [-h] [mesurement of side 1] [mesurement of side 2] [mesurement of side 3]`

+a simple tool that takes the sides of a triangle and determines if it exists. dont't worry about the sides being in the correct order; the program automaticaly sorts them in acending order before gatting the sum of the two least angles and compareing it. uses the triangle inequality theorem.
 ## Algebra